 Many of you have asked for this since the LIC series began!

-In case you missed it, I created a special page with all the LIC reviews so far, and charts with the dividend history of each.
-You can check it out here.
+In case you missed it, I created a special page with all the LIC reviews so far, which you can check it out here.

 As always there’s lots to cover, so let’s get started!

 Whitefield was founded as an investment company and listed on the ASX in 1923.
 This makes it the oldest LIC in Australia.